temporal-sa/temporal-money-transfer-java/README.md

 # then reset to a point before that, e.g.
 temporal workflow reset --workflow-id=your failed workflow ID> --event-id 8 --reason "fix"
 ```

+Or in the Temporal workflow UI.

+## Enable Encryption

+Remove the `ENCRYPT_PAYLOADS` variable in each command to run without encryption.

+You can decrypt these payloads in Temporal Cloud's UI/cli using the codec server: `https://codec.tmprl-demo.cloud` ([source](https://github.com/steveandroulakis/temporal-codec-server)).
+Ensure you switch on "Pass the user access token with your endpoint".
+Note: The codec server is only compatible with workflows running in Temporal Cloud.

 ## Test for non-determinism errors (Replay)